Bat Removal Riverview

 Are bats protected in Florida?

 Bats are protected species in Florida and it is illegal to harm them and disturb their roosting sites.
-Professionals should be able to remove bats from your home.
+If you have bats living inside your house, it is best that you let professionals handle their removal.
 We can exterminate the bats and not harm them.

 What is guano?

-Guano is bat feces or droppings.
+Guano refers to bat droppings or feces.
 These droppings can cause Histoplasmosis, a disease that is caused by breathing in dried guano dust.
 Ceilings can be stained if bats have lived there for a while.

 Is guano harmful?

 Yes.
-Yes.
-If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
+Histoplasmosis disease is caused by breathing in dust that comes from dried bat feces and can be fatal if left untreated.
 It is not advised to remove them yourself as you could contract the disease.

 Is it safe for me to remove bats?